Olympus E-M1 II vs Fujifilm X-A5

 It is notable that the E-M1 II has a headphone jack, which is not present on the X-A5 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the E-M1 II and the X-A5 are recent models that feature in their makers' current product line-up.
+Both the E-M1 II and the X-A5 are recent models that are part of the current product line-up.
 The E-M1 II replaced the earlier Olympus E-M1, while the X-A5 followed on from the Fujifilm X-A3.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Fujifilm websites.

 Review summary: Olympus E-M1 II vs Fujifilm X-A5